Aeroluna/LunaCoopMod/README.md

 - Fixed an issue where Infested Terran eggs used Stetmann's armor icon.
 - Fixed an issue where Roaches created after Tunneling Claws was researched did not have the visual change.
+- Fixed an issue where Hybrid Destroyer's Graviton Prison could target warping-in units.
+- Fixed an issue where Hybrid Destroyer's Graviton Prison did not unburrow units.

 yeah.